 The watermark functionality allows a sender to stamp the receivers email-address on every page of a PDF-file.
 This gives the sender better confidence in that the file will not be shared with others.

 - Send one or more files

 - No file size limitation

-- Email receipt when files has been received
+- Email receipt when files have been received

 - Log list of events

 - software packages and applications to implement an evergreen solution